-There was somebody coming out of the church, its open door a warm envelope of yellow.
+Somebody came out of the church, its door a warm envelope of yellow.

 Rose stumbled downwards, the uneven slope a terrain fraught with traps.

-The stranger scurried to the gates, fumbling with something.
+The stranger scurried to the gates.
+They fumbled with something.

 Rose was ten metres away.
 Five metres.
 Two.
 She was there, and—

 The stranger was crying, cursing, shouting, pulling at the gates, fighting with them, creating a narrow opening.